What is Herbal Medicine?

 Your connection to Nature

 If you’re ready to dive more deeply into the magick that results from aligning with Nature and seasonal and cosmic flow, I invite you to join the next spiral of The Root to Spiral Collective.
-The Root to Spiral Collective is a sacred community and living laboratory where we journey with the frequencies of the seasons, the moon, and other Earthly and cosmic happenings to reclaim ourselves as shameless, sensual, and sovereign.
+The Root to Spiral Collective is a sacred community and living laboratory for activating the Sensitive Soul so they may rise into their Revolutionary self.
+We journey with the frequencies of the seasons, the moon, and other Earthly and cosmic happenings to reclaim ourselves as sensual, spirally, and sacred to then offer our gifts, service, and devotion to the world.
 Click HERE to learn more.